Version: 2.1 | Last Updated: June 24, 2026

 IMPORTANT — PLEASE READ CAREFULLY

-This Agreement contains important information about your Blink Card account, including an arbitration provision that affects your legal rights.
+This Agreement contains important information about your Blink Card and associated Card Balance, including an arbitration provision that affects your legal rights.
 Your Card currently operates in Funded Mode (prepaid).
 This Agreement also describes Credit Mode, including collateral provisions and information about how your digital assets may be liquidated, which is not currently active but may be activated in the future.
 Please read this Agreement carefully before using your Blink Card.

-"Card" means any Blink Card we issue associated with your Account, including any virtual or physical card, and any renewal or substitute cards.
-The term "Card" also means any other access device that allows you to access your Account, including your Account number.
+“Card” means any Blink Card we issue associated with your Card, including any virtual or physical card, and any renewal or substitute cards.
+The term “Card” also means any other access device that allows you to access your Card, including your card number.

 “Card Networks” means the payment card networks including Visa or Mastercard.